open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

   agent does not work
 - **Startup overhead** of the OpenTelemetry Java agent exceeding your requirements
-- A Java monitoring agent already used because the OpenTelemetry Java agent might not work with the other agent
+- A Java agent is already used because the OpenTelemetry Java agent might not work with the other agent
 - **Spring Boot configuration files** (`application.properties`,
   `application.yml`) to configure the OpenTelemetry Spring Boot starter which